Preventing Pressure Injuries

 Move your body

-Reduce pressure on certain areas of your body by moving around.
+Moving helps reduce pressure on your skin.
 Try to move around and change your position as often as you can.
 This can seem hard if you use a wheelchair or are bedridden, but even small changes can help.
 Here are some examples:

-• Change your position every 2 to 4 hours.
+• Change position every 2 to 4 hours.

 • Do not sit on doughnut-shaped pillows (round pillow with hole in the middle).
 Sit on a pressure relief cushion instead.
 Ask your healthcare provider for suggestions on which pillow to use.